HibiscusMC/docs/docs/hmcwraps/config/gui.md

 - `shortcut` - Shortcut settings (disable the shortcut by setting `enabled` to `false`)
 - `item-change-enabled` - If the player should be able to switch the wrapping item in the inventory.
 - `open-without-item-enabled` - If the player should be able to open the wraps inventory with the command while not holding any item.
-- `no-item-title` - (This option is not included by default, but you can add it to your config)
+- `no-item-title` - This the title that shows when the option above is enabled and the player opens it while not holding an item.
+(This option is not included by default, but you can add it to your config)
 - `sort-order` - The order in which the wraps in the inventory will be sorted.
-This the title that shows when the option above is enabled and the player opens it while not holding an item.
+- `actions` - Default actions on each wrap for which the player has permission
+- `locked-actions` - Default actions for all wraps where the player doesn't have the right permissions

 If you want to disable the shift-click shortcut for only one player, give them the permission `hmcwraps.shortcut.disable`.